hbrust/k8s-ingress-demo-in-a-box/README.md

 - [Citrix BLX Debian package](https://www.citrix.com/downloads/citrix-adc/)

 # Architecture
-This will result in a all-in-a-box system.
+This will result in an all-in-a-box system.
 There is then
 - Kubernetes (1-node cluster, MicroK8s)
 - CPX ingress on K8s (NodePort based)
 - BLX used as first ingress and CPX as second ingress (2tier-ingress)
 - BLX do not need second IP address and ingress is available on host port 80 and 443
-- deployed test application for ingress
+- deployed test application for HTTP ingress
+- deployed K8s dashboard with HTTPs ingress

 # Deployment
 1. Install Ubuntu 20.04 system